Who can apply to the Master in Comparative Effectiveness Research?

 Regarding accommodation, you can start by visiting the following websites: Campus France, Cité Universitaire de Paris, CROUS, Airbnb, Seloger.com, leboncoin.fr (under “Immobilier – Location”).
 We do not endorse any of these establishments and please make sure that the advertisements you reply to are legitimate.

 Regarding visa formalities, non-European applicants need to allow time to obtain a student entry visa.
 Please contact or visit the website of the French consulate to inquire on whether you need a visa.
-In case of necessity, we will be able to provide a letter of acceptance once the applicant has been accepted to the programme.
-Students will receive their student card once they have done their administrative registration and paid for their tuition fees.
+To help with this process, we provide a letter of authorisation to enrol once the applicant has been accepted to the programme (and once the student has confirmed their will to attend).
+Students will receive their student card once they have done their administrative registration and paid for their tuition fees, some time in late September or October.

 What about health insurance?